TheSoftwareHouse/babelsheet-js/docs-src/services.md

 - `keepLocale` - translations can include locale prefixes, even when single locale is returned if this is set to true, e.g. `/translations?keepLocale=true`.

 - `comments` - translations can include comments, e.g. `/translations?comments=true`.
+JSON results don't include comments.

 You can run API in docker container - see [Docker](docker.md).